-Figure 11 shows a measurement taken for planning the movement of a large tank on production unit.
+Figure 11 shows a measurement taken for planning the movement of a large tank in a production unit.
 Users create annotations to guide the maintenance procedure and animate the entire operation.

 5.3 Virtual Guided Tour

 A user can follow the movements of another user, sharing the same view of the model.
-Figure 12 shows a collaborative visualization session, showing both users following a 3D path passing through important points and creating annotations to mark some important event on the platform.
+Figure 12 shows a collaborative visualization session, with both users following a 3D path passing through important points and creating annotations to mark events on the platform.